GoBootcamp/clirescue/README.md

 The end goal is to create a CLI to interface with the [Pivotal Tracker API](https://www.pivotaltracker.com/help/api/rest/v5).

-The first step is to return the user details and to store the user token on the drive so next calls can automatically be made without asking for the user's username and password.
+The code is returning the user details and to store the user token on the drive so next calls can automatically be made without asking for the user's username and password.
+Please refactor.

 ### A few hints: